Requirements for ECFMG Certification for 2021 Match

 Release of Test Results

-OET Medicine results will be released to you 14 business days after you take the test.
-Please be sure you have provided ECFMG with your OET Candidate ID# when submitting your pathway application to avoid any delays.
+OET Medicine results will be released to you typically 14 business days after you take the test.
+Please allow eight additional business days for your results to be added by ECFMG to your submitted pathway application and available to you in the ECFMG pathways application portal.
+Please be sure you give OET your consent to release the results to ECFMG through the application process and be sure you provide ECFMG with your OET Candidate ID# when submitting your pathway application to avoid any delays.

 For more information on OET Medicine, please refer to the English Language Proficiency Assessment section on the Frequently Asked Questions page.